6 Principles to Become a Ruthlessly Pragmatic Brand

 “Pragmatism requires a commitment to finding and maintaining clarity across your brand’s ecosystem.”

 6. Be where your customers are

 One of the simplest but often most forgotten tactics, for those brands that are ruthlessly pragmatic, is that they build their brands by being there for their customers, when and where they need them, on their terms.
-Chick-fil-A is striving to be the brand that is creating 10 million different menus and being able to get your order to you how you want it—order online, in store, get it delivered, have it catered, etc. They want to be present when it matters.
-Warby Parker found that customers still enjoy the physical experience of trying on multiple pairs of glasses, not just the five they could get by mail, and are now in the process of opening some of the most successful retail operations in the U.S., rivalling Apple and Tiffany’s for sales-per-square footage.
-They followed their customers’ lead, replicating the best of their on-line experience and innovated in an “Apple-like” way to get to an in-store experience that is unique, relevant and meets customers where they are at.
+Chick-fil-A is striving to be the brand that is creating 10 million different menus and being able to get your order to you how you want it—order online, in-store, get it delivered, have it catered, etc. They want to be present when it matters.
+Warby Parker found that customers still enjoy the physical experience of trying on multiple pairs of glasses, not just the five they could get by mail and are now in the process of opening some of the most successful retail operations in the U.S., rivaling Apple and Tiffany’s for sales-per-square footage.
+They followed their customers’ lead, replicating the best of their online experience and innovated in an “Apple-like” way to get to an in-store experience that is unique, relevant and meets customers where they are at.

 Living all six principles relentlessly allows brand builders, customers, and stakeholders to all be on the same page.
 By striving to be customer-obsessed, distinctively inspired, pervasively innovative, and ruthlessly pragmatic, you are creating a brand that will continue to deliver value to both customers and shareholders for many years to come.